consolidation/cgr/README.md

 ## Component Status

-Cgr has been used in real-world environments for several months with no reported problems; however, see 'Limitations', below.
+Cgr has been used in real-world environments for several years now; however, see the [issue queue](https://github.com/consolidation/cgr/issues), and 'Limitations', below.

 ## Motivation